Uplogix/docs/command-reference/config_group.md

 config group [no] <“groupname”>
 ```

-Use the no modifier to delete the group.
+Use the **no** modifier to delete the group.

 Account names must be unique.
-For example, if there is a user account called sysadmin on the Local Manager, you cannot create a group account called sysadmin.
+For example, if there is a user account called "sysadmin" on the Local Manager, you cannot create a group account called "sysadmin".

 # Subcommands